Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: System Model

-\paragraph{Request arriving} At each time slot, only allow \(0\) or \(1\) requests to arrive.
-The timeline of an EPR pair can be described in Fig.\ref{fig:epr_timeline}.
-If one request arrives, the system needs to respond to it with two steps.
-Node A generates an EPR pair, with initial fidelity \(F_0\) and probability \(p\), then sends one qubit to Node B through the noisy free space channel, the fidelity would drop with the transmit distance \(d\), the transmittance of the channel \(\eta\), and the polarization rotation \(\sigma_{rotation}\).
-At Node B, it has the probability \(q\) to capture the qubit successfully, and assume the fidelity decreases to \(F_0'\).
-Then, the two qubits will be stored in the quantum memories, respectively in Node A and B, for \(i \cdot \Delta t\) time slots, until they are used or are discarded.
+Suppose node \textit{A} generates an EPR pair with initial fidelity \(F_0\) and probability \(p\) and sends one photon of this pair to node \textit{B} to establish an entangled link with node \textit{B} with the transmit distance \(d\), the transmittance of the channel \(\eta\), and the polarization rotation \(\sigma_{rotation}\).
+Therefore, the typical event now is whether an entangled link exists or not, whether node \textit{B}'s telescope can capture the photon with probability \(q\), and how this entanglement can be affected by the lossy free space environment and decoherence in quantum memory.
+Assume the fidelity of this link after lossy transmission decreases to \(F_0'\).
+Finally, the two qubits will be stored in the quantum memories with fidelity of \(F(i)\), respectively in nodes \textit{A} and \textit{B}, for \(i \cdot \Delta t\) time slots, until they are used or are discarded.
+Therefore, we define the overall success rate of generating a successful link with qualified fidelity as: